cmu-sei/crucible/docs/blueprint/index.md

 3. Add a **Card Description**.
 4. Click **Save**.

-If necessary, an Gallery card template can be deleted by clicking on the **Trash Icon** next to the desired card template.
+If necessary, a Gallery card template can be deleted by clicking on the **Trash Icon** next to the desired card template.

-In the same way, an Gallery card template can be edited by clicking on the **Edit Icon** next to the desired card template.
+In the same way, a Gallery card template can be edited by clicking on the **Edit Icon** next to the desired card template.

 ### CITE Actions